-Something Here.
-People are living life desperately.
-Sometimes lonely, sometimes helping each other, sometimes crying, sometimes laughing.
-I capture people going about daily life because there are moments that they themselves do not realize are more beautiful and full of a human touch than the carefully choreographed movies of Charlie Chaplin, Alfred Hitchcock, Federico Fellini or Shakespeare’s plays.
+Shin Noguchi captures people living their daily lives because there are moments they themselves do not realize are more beautiful and full of a human touch than the carefully choreographed films of Charlie Chaplin, Alfred Hitchcock, Federico Fellini, or the plays of Shakespeare.

-I want to share these beautiful moments with other people and, at the same time, I want them to understand that extraordinary moment exists in our daily lives and that they can happen anywhere and at anytime.
+He attempts to visualize Mark Twain’s words “Truth is stranger than fiction,” and to prove their truthfulness.
+The photographer wants to share these beautiful moments with other people and, at the same time, he wants them to understand that extraordinary moments exist in our daily lives and can happen anywhere and at any time.

 Shin was the 2014 Winner of the MAP Talent Prize at the Festival de photo Toulouse.
 He has been featured on the Leica Camera Blog six times, as well as The Independent newspaper, the Liberation, and numerous other web and print publications.